The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 Whoohoo!
 So you’ve got a trip to Disneyland coming up.
 Get ready to feel like a kid again and experience magic everywhere you turn!
 And really, we mean everywhere (there’s likely magic sprinkled into the churros and turkey legs too).

-Welcome to the only Disneyland packing guide you’ll need!
-Having visited Disneyland more than ten times now (more times than I can count, really), I know a thing or two about packing for Disneyland trips with max efficiency.
+Having visited Disneyland more than fifteen times now (more times than I can count, really), I know a thing or two about packing for Disneyland trips with max efficiency.

 Now, this is not going to be a style guide to help you understand what trendy clothes to buy, but rather a guide to ensure you have everything you need to travel smarter, feel comfortable, and save money.